History

 Health problems

-Beabulls like most other designer dogs are a healthy breed.
-They do not tend to suffer from hereditary diseases.
-However, as they have long ears, they are prone to ear infections.
-So masters must take care of them and cleanse the ear canals to remove the dead hairs.
-Beabulls inheriting from their bulldog parents have proneness for developing several digestion problems.
-There are many health issues that they might inherit from their parents at times.
-These ailments include the intervertebral disk disease, epilepsy, eye and ear infections, hip dysplasia, reverse sneezing, hypothyroidism, patellar luxation and others.
+Like many other designer dogs, Beabulls are generally a healthy breed without a predisposition to hereditary diseases.
+However, due to their long ears, they are susceptible to ear infections.
+Owners should take care to cleanse their ear canals and remove dead hairs.
+Beabulls inherited from their Bulldog parents may be prone to various digestion problems.
+While they don't commonly suffer from hereditary diseases, they can inherit health issues from their parents.
+Some of these ailments include intervertebral disk disease, epilepsy, eye and ear infections, hip dysplasia, reverse sneezing, hypothyroidism, and patellar luxation, among others.

 Training